Zoorackzoos/cornhacks-2025-v2/dev_documentation/file_structure.md

 ```
 project_root/
 ├─ assets/
+    ├─ test_images                  ← Images to test the CNN
+        └─ test1.jpg                ← Images to test the CNN
+        └─ test2.jpg                ← Images to test the CNN
+        └─ test3.jpg                ← Images to test the CNN
+        └─ test4.jpg                ← Images to test the CNN
+        └─ test5.jpg                ← Images to test the CNN
+        └─ test6.jpg                ← Images to test the CNN

     └─ jungle-background.jpg        ← Background set as a Jungle
     └─ map_bg.png                   ← Background set as the Map of South and Central America
     └─ map_central.png              ← Image of Central America